-The ‘Out of England’ service which allows for this is unlikely to operate during the present emergency so it is highly unlikely you will be able to arrange this.
-It is understood there are very limited, if any, international flights taking place.
+The ‘Out of England’ service which allows for this is unlikely to operate during the present emergency, so it is highly unlikely you will be able to arrange this.
+It is understood there are very limited, if any, international flights are taking place.

 What is the BCC process for dealing with deaths and certificates, and what time frames will bodies be released?

 Bodies will be released for funerals as soon as the Coroner has undertaken their role.
-It is hoped any delays will be kept to a minimum but each case has to be treated on its merits.
-The Coroner will only release information to the family of a deceased, not their representative.
+It is hoped any delays will be kept to a minimum, but each case has to be treated on its merits.
+The Coroner will only release information to the family of the deceased, not their representative.